 The Compliance Officer is assigned to accept complaints of unlawful harassment directly from any member of the School District community or a visitor to the District, or to receive complaints which are initially filed with a school building administrator.
 Upon receipt of a complaint either directly or through a school building administrator, the Compliance Officer will begin either an informal or formal investigation (depending on the request of the member of the School District community alleging harassment), or the Compliance Officer will designate a specific individual to conduct such an investigation.
-In the case of a formal complaint, the Compliance Officer will prepare recommendations for the Superintendent or will oversee the preparation of such recommendations by a designee.
+In the case of a formal compliant, the Compliance Officer will prepare recommendations by a designee.
 All members of the School District community must report incidents of harassment which are reported to them to the Compliance Officer within five (5) calendar days of learning of the incident.